mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/viz-components/content/xy-axes.md

     type: number | null
     description:
       - 'The rotation of the tick labels in degrees, or `null` to unset the rotation.'
+      - Positive values will rotate the labels counterclockwise.
       - If not called, the ticks will not be rotated.
 ```